What is a LIRP?

-LIRP stands for life insurance retirement plan.
 The most used life insurance product for a LIRP is indexed universal life (IUL) insurance.
-When structured properly, a LIRP can provide tax-free income during retirement much like a Roth IRA without the contribution limits of a Roth IRA.
+When structured properly, a LIRP can provide tax-free income during retirement, much like a Roth IRA without the contribution limits of a Roth IRA.

-This article provides clear details on how to structure your LIRP, what companies we recommend, some real life examples and how we can help you start your own LIRP.
+This article provides clear details on how to structure your policy, what companies we recommend, some real-life examples, and how we can help you start your own LIRP.

-I would like to emphasize that a LIRP must be structured properly in order to enjoy maximum cash accumulation growth and tax free income at retirement.
+I want to emphasize that an LIRP must be structured properly to enjoy maximum cash accumulation growth and tax-free income at retirement.

 You might ask.
-“Why would I choose to contribute to a LIRP instead of my IRA or 401k?
-After all, I get a tax deduction when I contribute to my 401k.”
+“Why would I contribute to a LIRP instead of my IRA or 401k?
+After all, I get a tax deduction when contributing to my 401k.”

 I’ve heard this many times before.
-The fact is, you will not receive a tax deduction when you contribute to a LIRP but you will be able to take tax free income from your LIRP.
-The income you take from your 401k or IRA is fully taxable and if you take any money out before you are 59 1/2 you get hit with a 10% early withdrawal penalty on top of the taxes you will pay.
+The fact is, you will not receive a tax deduction when you contribute to a LIRP, but you will be able to take tax-free income from your policy.
+The income you take from your 401k or IRA is fully taxable, and if you take any money out before you are 59 1/2, you get hit with a 10% early withdrawal penalty on top of the taxes you will pay.

-As Americans watch the national debt spiral further out of control, there’s a growing sense of dread.
-In fact, as of July 2023, our nation has gone from a budget surplus to being over $32 trillion in debt.
+As Americans watch the national debt spiral further out of control, there’s a growing fear of higher taxation.
+In fact, as of the first half of 2024, our nation has increased its debt to over $34 trillion.

-Seeing the enormous government spending, many Americans are turning to tax-free accumulation tools in order to protect their assets.
-Without them, the impact due to rising taxes, inflation in the economy, and investment risk in the stock market jeopardize the hope for a comfortable retirement.
+Seeing the enormous government spending, many Americans are using tax-free strategies to protect their assets.
+Without them, the impact of rising taxes, inflation in the economy, and investment risk in the stock market jeopardize the hope for a comfortable retirement.

-In the past we have seen whole life insurance, variable universal life insurance and current assumption universal life insurance used as LIRP vehicles.
 Our recommendation is to use an indexed universal life insurance policy from a company with quality products.
-Properly structured it will minimize expenses and maximize cash value to create as much tax-free income as possible.
+When properly designed, we can minimize expenses and maximize cash value to create as much tax-free income as possible.

-We carefully reviewed the top IUL insurance companies and the following is our list of the top 5 we feel are worthy to use for life insurance retirement plans.
+We regularly review the top LIRP companies, and the following is our list of the top 5 IUL companies we feel are worthy of use for your LIRP account.

 - Allianz Life (Life Pro+ Advantage)